 Yet we hardly ever allow ourselves to say this sort of thing.
-We say that we must be polite in Board meetings - and can't be so blunt.
+No, we say, we must be polite in Board meetings - and can't be so blunt.

-In the same breath, we complain about lack of honesty on the part of others, without acknowledging that our concern with being polite compromises this honesty that we want to see in greater abundance.
+In the same breath, we complain about lack of honesty on the part of others, without acknowledging that our concern with being "polite" compromises this honesty that we want to see in greater abundance.